-The polarity $p{\sigma}$ varies as the scale $\sigma$ changes; its behavior in typical image regions can be summarized as follows:
+The behavior of the polarity p{σ} in typical image regions can be summarized as follows (see Fig. 1):

-Edge: The presence of an edge is signaled by $p{\sigma}$ holding values close to 1 for all $\sigma$ .
+Edge: The presence of an edge is signaled by p{σ} holding values close to 1 for all σ .

-Texture: In regions with 2-D texture or 1-D flow, $p{\sigma}$ decays with $\sigma$ due to the presence of multiple orientations.
+Texture: In regions with 2-D texture or 1-D flow, p{σ} decays with σ due to the presence of multiple orientations.

-Uniform: In a constant-intensity neighborhood, $p{\sigma}$ takes on arbitrary values since the gradient vectors have negligible magnitudes and therefore arbitrary angles.
+Uniform: When a neighborhood possesses a constant intensity, p{σ} takes on arbitrary values since the gradient vectors have negligible magnitudes and therefore arbitrary angles.